hailo-ai/Hailo-Application-Code-Examples/README.md

 A set of stand-alone canned examples for compiling NN models and exercising different tasks on Hailo devices.

+**Disclaimer:**
+This code example is provided by Hailo solely on an “AS IS” basis and “with all faults”.
+No responsibility or liability is accepted or shall be imposed upon Hailo regarding the accuracy, merchantability, completeness or suitability of the code example.
+Hailo shall not have any liability or responsibility for errors or omissions in, or any business decisions made by you in reliance on this code example or any part of it.

 Under the `runtime` directory you would find
 * Examples for using different coding languages (Python, c, c#, c++) and performs different tasks